eyob721/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [12-fizzbuzz.py](./12-fizzbuzz.py)

-- A pyhton function that prints numbers from 1 to 100, but for numbers which are multiples of 3 print 'Fizz', and numbers which are multiples of 5 print 'Buzz', and for numbers which are multiples of both 3 and 5 print 'FizzBuzz'.
+- A python function that prints numbers from 1 to 100, but for numbers which are multiples of 3 print 'Fizz', and numbers which are multiples of 5 print 'Buzz', and for numbers which are multiples of both 3 and 5 print 'FizzBuzz'.

 [13-insert_number.c](./13-insert_number.c), [lists.h](./lists.h)

 - A function in C that inserts a number into a sorted singly linked list.

+## Advanced

 [100-print_tebahpla.py](./100-print_tebahpla.py)